I Missed My Court Date. What Do I Do Now?

-If this happens, you could be arrested and held for a bail hearing, or be required to turn yourself into the police.
+If this happens, you could be arrested and held for a bail hearing, or be required to turn yourself in to the police.
 You might also be charged with the administration of justice charge of “failure to appear” under section 145 (2).

 Why the Timing of the Bench Warrant is Important

-If a brief amount of time has elapsed since the bench warrant was ordered, you can attend the court, prove you have a lawful excuse and ask the court to have the bench warrant cancelled.
+If a brief amount of time has elapsed since the bench warrant was ordered, you can attend the court, prove you have a lawful excuse, and ask the court to have the bench warrant cancelled.

-If a bench warrant cannot be revoked, it is advisable to turn yourself into the police as this might help your chances of being released back into the community after your bail hearing.
+If a bench warrant cannot be revoked, it is advisable to turn yourself in to the police as this might help your chances of being released back into the community after your bail hearing.

 How Can an Attorney Help If You Missed Court?